gbv/eslint-config-gbv/README.md

 - Control statement brace style:
   - Enforce curly braces for all control statements.
   - Disallow single-line curly braces.
+- Allow caught error arguments and argument variables starting with `_` to be unused.
+- Require `let` or `const` instead of `var`.

 ### Vue.js
-Using [`plugin:vue/recommended`/`plugin:vue/vue3-recommended`](https://github.com/vuejs/eslint-plugin-vue) as a base, with the following overriding rules:
+Using [Vue.js's `flat/recommended`/`flat/vue2-recommended`](https://eslint.vuejs.org/) as a base, with the following overriding rules:

 - Allow v-html.
 - No closing bracket newline.
 - One space for closing brackets on self-closing tags.
+- Only warn (instead of error) for single word component names.

 ## Maintainers
 - [@stefandesu](https://github.com/stefandesu)